MehradYaghoubi/pylipextractor/README.md

 * **mediapipe:** Utilized for its highly accurate and performant Face Mesh solution, enabling robust facial landmark detection for precise lip localization.
 * **av (PyAV):** Provides efficient and reliable reading and writing of various video file formats.
 * **Pillow:** A fork of the Python Imaging Library (PIL), often used implicitly by other libraries for image file handling.
+* **FFmpeg (External Tool):** Required for the optional automatic video format conversion feature.
+It must be installed separately on your system and accessible via the system's PATH.

 ## Acknowledgements
 I sincerely thank the developers and the vibrant open source community behind all the libraries mentioned in the "Dependencies" section for their valuable work.